ScottWPiraino/carlisle_reanalysis/README.md

  This repository contains file to perform a reanalysis of the paper [Data fabrication and other reasons for non-random sampling in 5087 randomised, controlled trials in anaesthetic and general medical journals](http://onlinelibrary.wiley.com/doi/10.1111/anae.13938/full) by Carlisle.

  The file fabrication_analysis.Rmd is an R markdown file which makes a pdf document with text and figures describing the analysis.
 This file contains all analysis code.
+(Note: while this analysis is still in a preliminary phase the analysis .Rmd file can be found under "drafts" along with the pdf produced by the .Rmd file)

 The files plos.csl and carlisle_analysis_library.bib are used my the .Rmd file for formatting and references, but aren't used in the actual analysis.